asantagata/fruit-ui/docs/md/this.md

 ```
 render() {
     return {
-        class: 'parent',
+        id: 'parent',
         children: {
-            class: 'child',
+            id: 'child',
             on: {
                 click() {
                     // this.element is the top-level element,
-                    // in this case .parent
+                    // in this case #parent
                     console.log(this.element);

                     // this.target is the calling element,
-                    // in this case .child
+                    // in this case #child
-                    console.log(this.child);
+                    console.log(this.target);
                 }
             }
         }